-A single-life annuity option is often your highest monthly benefit, and it is the quickest way to get the most from the pension in the shortest period of time.
+A single-life annuity option is often your highest monthly benefit and is the quickest way to get the most from the pension in the shortest period of time.
 The downside to electing this option is that it can leave your spouse with an income shortage because payments would stop after your passing.
 That is why if you are married and choose to make this election, your spouse must sign off on that decision.

 So, you have two options to protect your spouse:

 - You can buy insurance outside of the pension.
-With this option you would accept the single-life benefit, taking the highest annuity payment and then paying a premium to an insurance contract that would pay a lump sum to the surviving spouse or children if you predecease them.
+With this option, you would accept the single-life benefit, taking the highest annuity payment and then paying a premium to an insurance contract that would pay a lump sum to the surviving spouse or children if you predecease them.
 This approach also gives you the flexibility of canceling the policy if circumstances change and the benefit is no longer needed.

 - Or you can buy insurance through the pension.
-In this case you would go for a joint-and-survivor annuity, electing to take a reduced annuity payment in exchange for the benefit to continue to your spouse if you were to predecease them.
+In this case, you would go for a joint-and-survivor annuity, electing to take a reduced annuity payment in exchange for the benefit to continue to your spouse if you were to predecease them.
 Essentially, you are paying for the insurance with your lower benefit amount.
-It is worth mentioning that this benefit only has one beneficiary, so it would disinherit the children if you choose this option.
+It is worth mentioning that this benefit has only one beneficiary, so it would disinherit the children if you choose this option.

 One important factor when going with a joint-and-survivor annuity is the cost of buying the insurance through the pension.
-Of course, you have premiums in either scenario but when purchased within a pension there are unique circumstances that most people completely overlook.
+Of course, you have premiums in either scenario, but when purchased within a pension, there are unique circumstances that most people completely overlook.

-If your pension has a cost-of-living adjustment built into it, you should recognize that because a joint-and-survivor benefit is lower, it will receive a smaller cost-of-living increase than a single-life benefit would, which means that the difference between what the maximum benefit and the reduced benefit would be compounds over time.
+If your pension has a cost-of-living adjustment built into it, you should recognize that because a joint-and-survivor benefit is lower, it will receive a smaller cost-of-living increase than a single-life benefit would, which means that the difference between what the maximum benefit would be and what the reduced benefit would be compounds over time.
 That translates to an ever-increasing cost for the insurance against inflation.

-A quick example of this: Say you have a maximum benefit of $5,000 per month with a single-life annuity, and a reduced benefit $4,000 per month with a joint-and-survivor annuity.
+A quick example of this: Say you have a maximum benefit of $5,000 per month with a single-life annuity and a reduced benefit of $4,000 per month with a joint-and-survivor annuity.
 That leaves you with a monthly cost for the insurance of $1,000 per month.
 When you factor in a cost-of-living adjustment of 3%, that is 3% on the benefit being received.
 So 3% on $5,000 would be $150, whereas 3% on $4,000 would be $120, a difference of $30 per month.
 This income gap compounds over time.
 Projected out over 20 years, the gap grows to over $1,800 per month.

 And if that wasn’t enough of a reason to not buy the insurance from the pension, consider the fact that the longer the pension recipient lives, the fewer years the spouse is receiving the insurance from the pension.
 When you think about this, buying the insurance from the pension means that you are accepting an arrangement where you are paying an ever-increasing monthly premium for a decreasing benefit.